Theo-Farnole/notion-vault/README.md

 I am building a desktop app to make local backups of my notion.so workspaces.

 ## Main tasks before release
-- ADD recurrent backup system when app is opened
+- Add tray
+- Start at backup at midday
+- If app wasn't open last midday, start a backup
+- Create backend server to /login/:code
 - Open app at startup
-- Create backend server to /login/:code
 - Create a nice README.md
 - Advertise to notion communities